pelagios/pelagios.github.io/content/_activities/annotation.md

 Supports the use of semantic annotation to link and explore historical place information

-See our Activity Charter <a href="https://docs.google.com/document/d/1Id6Ml9XKxiyf_VsG98DyeXzlAtLUbKqfhiNRkFDY4PY/edit">here</a>
+See our Activity Charter [here](https://docs.google.com/document/d/1Id6Ml9XKxiyf_VsG98DyeXzlAtLUbKqfhiNRkFDY4PY/edit)